I am the prestigious Attila the Hun chair here at the Distinguished Limbaugh Institute for Advanced Conservative Studies.

 They wanted to appease Hitler.

-Uh i it it's they just don't have the stomach for it.
+They just don't have the stomach for it.

-But uh, it's never been this bad.
+But it's never been this bad.

 We'll be back after this.

-Stand back, stand aside, Rush Limbaugh on the air, running America.
+Rush Limbaugh on the air running America.

 You know it, and I know it.

-Well, the ChICOMs are fighting back.
+Well, the Chikoms are fighting back.

-Uh you know, lead in the Barbie doll.
+You know, lead and the Barbie doll.

 Don't lick Barbie.

-You're a little kid out there, you got a barbie.
+You're a little kid out there, you got a Barbie.

 Don't lick Barbie if it came because it could have lead in there.